BaRzz007/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Objectives
 - Understanding what is an incident report
-- What is the goal of an incident report or postmortem
+- What is the goal of an incident report or Postmortem
 - What is a blame-aware approach of wrting an incident report
-- How to write a good postmortem report
+- How to write a good Postmortem report